 - Demonstrated that tumor subtype impacts prognosis in patients with high-grade serous ovarian cancer.

 - Contributed to a study linking clinical response to bevacizumab to ovarian cancer molecular subtypes.
 Among those treated with bevacizumab, the proliferative and mesenchymal subtypes had better outcomes than in those with immunoreactive subtypes, suggesting that molecular subtype may be a predictive marker of response.
-Read about molecular sequencing in ovarian cancer.

 Defining key mediators and pathways in the biology of women's cancers

-Program researchers contributed substantially to the clinical development of PARP inhibitors (PARPi) for homologous recombination-deficient cancers.
+In this focus area, our investigators contributed substantially to the clinical development of PARP inhibitors (PARPi) for homologous recombination-deficient cancers.
 They discovered that iniparib, a drug that failed in phase III breast cancer trials, was not a PARPi.
 They also discovered novel mechanisms of PARPi action and resistance pathways.

-These discoveries led to ARIEL2, a multi-institutional phase II trial for women with platinum-sensitive relapsed ovarian cancers treated with rucaparib, which later resulted in Food and Drug Administration approval of rucaparib and the extended use of PARPi beyond high-grade serous ovarian cancers with germline BRCA1 or BRCA2 mutations.
+These discoveries led to ARIEL2, a multi-institutional phase II trial for women with platinum-sensitive relapsed ovarian cancers treated with rucaparib, which later resulted in U.S. Food and Drug Administration approval of rucaparib and the extended use of PARPi beyond high-grade serous ovarian cancers with germline BRCA1 or BRCA2 mutations.

-Program researchers also:
+Our researchers also:

-- Identified that constitutive activation of Raf-1 oncogenic signaling induces stabilization and accumulation of Aurora-A mitotic kinase, driving the epithelial-to-mesenchymal transition in ERα+ breast cancer cells.
+- Identified that constitutive activation of Raf-1 oncogenic signaling induces stabilization and accumulation of Aurora-A mitotic kinase, driving the epithelial-to-mesenchymal transition in ERα+ breast cancer cells

-- Showed that high levels of CD8+ tumor infiltrating lymphocytes in high-grade serous, mucinous and endometrioid ovarian cancers correlated with improved overall survival.
+- Showed that high levels of CD8+ tumor infiltrating lymphocytes in high-grade serous, mucinous and endometrioid ovarian cancers correlated with improved overall survival

-- Demonstrated that low-stage and late-stage high-grade serous ovarian cancers have similar mutation and copy number profiles, with deleterious TP53 mutations as some of the earliest events, followed by deletions or loss of heterozygosity of chromosomes carrying TP53, BRCA1 or BRCA2.
+- Demonstrated that low-stage and late-stage high-grade serous ovarian cancers have similar mutation and copy number profiles, with deleterious TP53 mutations as some of the earliest events, followed by deletions or loss of heterozygosity of chromosomes carrying TP53, BRCA1 or BRCA2

-- Demonstrated a strong correlation between mutation burden and expression of APOBEC3B, a mutagenic member of the cytidine deaminase enzyme family, which suggests that ectopic expression of APOBECs might contribute to ongoing mutagenesis in ovarian cancer.
+- Demonstrated a strong correlation between mutation burden and expression of APOBEC3B, a mutagenic member of the cytidine deaminase enzyme family, which suggests that ectopic expression of APOBECs might contribute to ongoing mutagenesis in ovarian cancer

 Improving identification of women at increased risk

-- Reported that the background uptake of sestamibi on molecular breast imaging stratifies future cancer risk, with a 3.5-fold increase in risk among women with moderate or marked uptake compared with lesser uptake, suggesting that molecular breast imaging may refine risk prediction among women with dense breasts.
+- Reported that the background uptake of sestamibi on molecular breast imaging stratifies future cancer risk, with a 3.5-fold increase in risk among women with moderate or marked uptake compared with lesser uptake, suggesting that molecular breast imaging may refine risk prediction among women with dense breasts

 Developing and testing innovative treatment strategies for women's cancers

-- Demonstrating that extending treatment for hormone-receptor-positive early breast cancer in postmenopausal women with an adjuvant aromatase inhibitor to 10 years resulted in significantly higher rates of disease-free survival and a lower incidence of contralateral breast cancer compared with a placebo.
+- Demonstrating that extending treatment for hormone receptor positive early breast cancer in postmenopausal women with an adjuvant aromatase inhibitor to 10 years resulted in significantly higher rates of disease-free survival and a lower incidence of contralateral breast cancer compared with a placebo

-- Demonstrating that abemaciclib plus a nonsteroidal aromatase inhibitor was effective as initial therapy, significantly improving progression-free survival and objective response rate and demonstrating a tolerable safety profile in women with HR-positive, HER2-negative advanced breast cancer.
+- Demonstrating that abemaciclib plus a nonsteroidal aromatase inhibitor was effective as initial therapy, significantly improving progression-free survival and objective response rate and demonstrating a tolerable safety profile in women with HR positive, HER2-negative advanced breast cancer

-- Demonstrating that MV-NIS, an Edmonston-lineage measles virus strain that expresses the human sodium iodide symporter, offers a promising new modality for the targeted infection and destruction of ovarian cancer.
+- Demonstrating that MV-NIS, an Edmonston-lineage measles virus strain that expresses the human sodium iodide symporter, offers a promising new modality for the targeted infection and destruction of ovarian cancer

-- Showing that different oncolytic platforms, including measles virus, vesicular stomatitis virus and vaccinia, have significant activity in vivo and in vitro against endometrial cancer.
+- Showing that different oncolytic platforms, including measles virus, vesicular stomatitis virus and vaccinia, have significant activity in vivo and in vitro against endometrial cancer